CookieKGcz/CCCCQQQQE/Roann/History+World_INFO/Laws_+_Orders.md

 ## Laws
 [[Roann]] in current year 1295:
 - ### [[Ardees Mist Realm]]
 	Aside from the Northern part like its capital [[Ardess]] or the area around the Major school the [[Selia Institute]], laws are not the most important thing.
 East part still has functional enforcements/police, but in almost every town there is some illegal activity going on.
-Around the [[Aryss town]] and the lake more of a banned wiz
+Around the [[Aryss town]] and the lake more of a banned wizardry is happening (Hags, and such).
 - ### [[Gunlags Dominion of Dark Omen]]

 - ### [[Haford Empire]]